mpv-player/mpv/DOCS/man/input.rst

     uses, you should use the ``loadlist`` command instead.

 ``window-scale``
-    Might verify the set value when setting while a window is created.
+    Returns the current window values if a window exists, and the option value otherwise.

 ``profile``, ``include``
     These are write-only, and will perform actions as they are written to,